NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * __Survival Plot__:
     * In Mutation Frequency, the downloaded image may display a survival curve when none is plotted within the portal. <!--SV-2356-->
     * When the survival plot is zoomed in and an image is downloaded, the curves within the image may extend beyond the y-axis. <!--SV-2348-->
-* Using multiple browser tabs with the portal when adding or removing files from the cart may result in the cart not being updated as expected. <!--SV-2412-->
+* Using multiple browser tabs with the portal when adding or removing files from the __cart__ may result in the cart not being updated as expected. <!--SV-2412-->
 * In the __files, cases, and annotations tables__, the case ID search field is case-sensitive.
 If the search does not return the expected results, try changing the input to uppercase as case IDs are most commonly uppercased.
 * __Cohorts__ filtered by mutated genes and SSMs not in those genes will result in 0 cases since the mutations have to belong to those particular genes in order to match cases for the results.
 As a workaround, first filter the cohort by the mutated genes and export the cohort using the Export Cohort feature in the Cohort Bar.
 Then, reimport the cohort using the Import New Cohort feature before applying the SSM filters. <!--SV-2331/PEAR-1616-->
 * The __Slide Image Viewer__ will display a black image temporarily if a user zooms in on a slide then switches to another slide. <!--SV-2370-->
 * In __ProteinPaint__, the "Gene Expression" option is non-functional when filtering samples in a sub-track.
 * In __Gene Expression Clustering__, the tooltip is not displayed when clicking an expression data cell.
 * The TSV of the __Most Frequent Somatic Mutations table in the case summary page__ does not reflect the displayed information in the table if a search filter has been applied. <!--PEAR-2143-->
+* Repeated and consecutive uses of the browser's back and/or forward buttons to return to a previously viewed page may result in a different page being displayed than the one indicated in the browser address bar. <!--SV-2552-->

 ## Release 2.2.0